Fluid Systems Technology, FAU Erlangen-Nürnberg

 Founded in 1743 with today almost 40,000 students (3,550 of them international students) and about 570 professors and 14,000 members of staff, Friedrich-Alexander University (FAU) is one of the largest universities in Germany.
 With its five faculties, FAU offers an almost unique scope of subjects with 263 study course, about 50 international.
 Over the last decades, the University has established its reputation as a top-ranking institution in cutting-edge research.
 It is firmly anchored in a close network of interdisciplinary co-operations.
 The faculty of engineering is regularly ranked as one of the top-five universities in Germany with respect to funds of the German Research Foundation per professor.

-The research in the institute for engineering thermodynamics (LTT) in the faculty of engineering covers a broad spectrum, starting with basic investigations e.g. on transport processes, particle formation and combustion processes up to the improvement of technical procedures, e.g. in heat engineering or motor combustion.
-A major methodological focus of the LTT is the development and application of optical, mostly laser-based measurement methods.
+The research in the institute for fluid systems technology (FST) in the faculty of engineering covers a broad spectrum, starting with basic investigations e.g. on transport processes, particle formation and combustion processes up to the improvement of technical procedures, e.g. in heat engineering or motor combustion.
+A major methodological focus of the FST is the development and application of optical, mostly laser-based measurement methods.
 In all research areas, there are close co-operations with national and international partners from academia and industry.
-The LTT is involved in institutions of the Excellence Initiative, namely the Erlangen Graduate School in Advanced Optical Technologies (SAOT) and the Cluster of Excellence Engineering of Advanced Materials (EAM).
+The FST is involved in institutions of the Excellence Initiative, namely the Erlangen Graduate School in Advanced Optical Technologies (SAOT) and the Cluster of Excellence Engineering of Advanced Materials (EAM).